-43.2 Terms Of ICPM Designation
+43.2.6.1 Risk Of Retirement CPM Designation Pending Review

+The CAISO may issue a risk of retirement CPM designation pursuant to Section 43.2.6 prior to or during the pendency of any review by DMM of the affidavit and supporting financial information and documentation submitted by the resource owner or a referral of investigation to the Commission by DMM pursuant to Appendix P of the CAISO Tariff.
+Such CPM designation shall be subject to refund and shall remain in effect until it terminates under Section 43.3.7 or until otherwise ordered by the Commission.
+43.3 Terms Of CPM Designation

-43.2.1 SC Annual Plan Failure To Show Local Capacity Area Resources
+43.3.1 SC Annual Plan Failure To Show Local Capacity Area Resources

-ICPM Capacity designated under Section 43.1.1.1 shall have a minimum commitment term of one (1) month and a maximum commitment term of one (1) year, based on the period(s) of overall shortage as reflected in the annual Resource Adequacy Plans that have been submitted.
+CPM Capacity designated under Section 43.2.1.1 shall have a minimum commitment term of one (1) month and a maximum commitment term of one (1) year, based on the period(s) of overall shortage as reflected in the annual Resource Adequacy Plans that have been submitted.
 The term of the designation may not extend into a subsequent Resource Adequacy Compliance Year.

-43.2.2 SC Month Plan Failure To Show Local Capacity Area Resources
+43.3.2 SC Month Plan Failure To Show Local Capacity Area Resources

-ICPM Capacity designated under Section 43.1.1.2 shall have a minimum commitment term of one (1) month.
+CPM Capacity designated under Section 43.2.2.1 shall have a minimum commitment term of one (1) month.
 The term of the designation may not extend into a subsequent Resource Adequacy Compliance Year.

-43.2.3 Annual Plan Collective LCA Resouces Insufficient
+43.3.3 Annual Plan Collective LCA Resources Insufficient

-ICPM Capacity designated under Section 43.1.2 shall have a minimum commitment term of one (1) month and a maximum commitment term of one year, based on the period(s) of overall shortage as reflected in the annual Resource Adequacy Plans that have been submitted.
+CPM Capacity designated under Section 43.2.2 shall have a minimum commitment term of one (1) month and a maximum commitment term of one year, based on the period(s) of overall shortage as reflected in the annual Resource Adequacy Plans that have been submitted.
 The term of the designation may not extend into a subsequent Resource Adequacy Compliance Year.

-43.2.4 SC Failure To Show Sufficient Resource Adequacy Resources
+43.3.4 SC Failure To Show Sufficient Resource Adequacy Resources

-ICPM Capacity designated under Section 43.1.3 shall: (a) have a minimum commitment term of one (1) month and a maximum commitment term equal to the maximum annual procurement period established by the Local Reliability Authority based on the period of the deficiency reflected in the annual Resource Adequacy Plan or (b) have a commitment term of one (1) month if the deficiency is in the monthly Resource Adequacy Plan.
+CPM Capacity designated under Section 43.2.3 shall: (a) have a minimum commitment term of one (1) month and a maximum commitment term equal to the maximum annual procurement period established by the Local Reliability Authority based on the period of the deficiency reflected in the annual Resource Adequacy Plan or (b) have a commitment term of one (1) month if the deficiency is in the monthly Resource Adequacy Plan.
 The term of the designation may not extend into a subsequent Resource Adequacy Compliance Year.

-43.2.5 Term – ICPM Significant Event
+43.3.5 Term – CPM Significant Event

-ICPM Capacity designated under Section 43.1.4 shall have an initial term of thirty (30) days.
-If the CAISO determines that the ICPM Significant Event is likely to extend beyond the thirty (30) day period, the CAISO shall extend the designation for another sixty (60) days.
-During this additional sixty (60) day period, the CAISO will provide Market Participants with an opportunity to provide alternative solutions to meet the CAISO’s operational and reliability needs in response to the ICPM Significant Event, rather than rely on the CAISO’s designation of capacity under the ICPM.
+CPM Capacity designated under Section 43.2.4 shall have an initial term of thirty (30) days.
+If the CAISO determines that the CPM Significant Event is likely to extend beyond the thirty (30) day period, the CAISO shall extend the designation for another sixty (60) days.
+During this additional sixty (60) day period, the CAISO will provide Market Participants with an opportunity to provide alternative solutions to meet the CAISO’s operational and reliability needs in response to the CPM Significant Event, rather than rely on the CAISO’s designation of capacity under the CPM.
 The CAISO shall consider and implement, if acceptable to the CAISO in accordance with Good Utility Practice, such alternative solutions provided by Market Participants in a timely manner.
-If Market Participants do not submit any alternatives to the designation of ICPM capacity that are fully effective in addressing the deficiencies in Reliability Criteria resulting from ICPM Significant Event, the CAISO shall extend the term of the designation under Section 43.1.4 for the expected duration of the ICPM Significant Event.
+If Market Participants do not submit any alternatives to the designation of CPM capacity that are fully effective in addressing the deficiencies in Reliability Criteria resulting from CPM Significant Event, the CAISO shall extend the term of the designation under Section 43.2.4 for the expected duration of the CPM Significant Event.